Build Once, Deploy With Any Database

-SourcePro DB offers a layered architecture consisting of the database-independent Interface module and a variety of database-specific access modules giving direct access to the latest versions of Oracle, Microsoft SQL Server, DB2, MySQL, Sybase and PostgreSQL data bases - as well as an ODBC driver for other databases like Informix and NoSQL data bases like Cassandra, MongoDB, Redis...
+SourcePro DB offers a layered architecture consisting of the database-independent Interface module and a variety of database-specific access modules giving direct access to the latest versions of Oracle, Microsoft SQL Server, DB2, MySQL, Sybase, MariaDB, and PostgreSQL databases - as well as an ODBC driver for other databases like Informix and NoSQL databases like Cassandra, MongoDB, Redis etc.

 SourcePro DB offers significant benefits for developers working with a single database or multiple databases: